island-is/handbook/technical-overview/README.md

-# Welcome
+# Overview

 Hi there, you are probably new to the project.
 Here you can find a quick overview of what you can expect and what is expected from you as a contributor.

 ## General info

-[island.is](https://github.com/island-is/island.is) is open-source software.
+[island.is](https://github.com/island-is/island.is) is an open-source software.
 The license is MIT.
 The project is a [monorepo](monorepo.md) which means the code for all custom-written services is stored in there.

 ## Technology